abacusmodeling/abacus-develop/doc/developers.md

 ### Code formatting style

 We use `clang-format` as our code formatter.
 The `.clang-format` file in root directory describes the rules to conform.
-A Visual Studio Code extension [clang-format](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) can help you format your codes on save.
+For Visual Studio Code developers, the [official extension of C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) provided by Microsoft can help you format your codes following the rules.
+Configure your VS Code settings as `"C_Cpp.clang_format_style": "file"` (you can look up this option by pasting it into the search box of VS Code settings page), and the clang-format will take into effect.
+You may also set `"editor.formatOnSave": true` to avoid formatting files everytime manually.